What is intercultural communication training?

 How do I ensure my intercultural communication training is recognized by the CIL?

-Once you complete your training, you will need to make an intercultural communication training claim in the CIL database.
-Learn more on how to make a claim on the Resources page.
+Once you complete your training, you will need to make an intercultural communication training claim on the CIL Online Portal.
+Learn how to make a claim on the Resources page.